Penalties of Abduction: Understand Section 366 IPC

 Non-bailable offences are those that are so terrible and heinous that bail is not a right.
 It is a privilege that may only be given at the discretion of the Court.

-The Court may reject granting bail if the accused fails to properly perform the bail bond or if the crime committed by the accused is terrible enough to warrant the death sentence or life imprisonment as punishment.
+The Court may reject granting bail if the accused fails to perform the bail bond properly or if the crime committed by the accused is terrible enough to warrant the death sentence or life imprisonment as punishment.

 What is a Non-compoundable offence?